 Moviegoers know the danger of a tiny interruption in a building security system.
 In Oceans 11—and other fictional heists—just a brief flicker on the security center’s video monitor tells the audience that thieves have infiltrated the system to execute their nefarious plan.

 In reality, today’s building security systems are more sophisticated.
 Large central security systems collect data from devices located across facilities: video, access control, temperature alerts, and building management data.
 Software analyzes metadata to recognize faces, detect noise or temperature anomalies, and warn of unusual data patterns.
 The security system can even control elevators, fire doors, and building egress in real time.

-So system uptime is more important than ever.
+So continuous system uptime is more important than ever.
 Imagine if White House security systems were down when one of the recent fence-jumpers breached the grounds.
 A mere minute or two would be enough to create havoc, perhaps tragedy.
 For similar reasons, utilities, communications, and other infrastructure operations are now regulated by Homeland Security or other governmental interests.

-In a recent webinar for Security Today and Security Magazine, with over 100 mostly security vendor registrants, we asked about their need for uptime.
+In a recent webinar for Security Today and Security Magazine, with over 100 mostly security vendor registrants, we asked about their need for continuous system uptime.
 80-100% of their customer projects require high availability for their security systems.

 There are several ways to achieve high availability.
 The majority rely on redundancy.
 If one server fails, a second takes its place.
 In older redundant architectures, this happens by activating a physical or virtual standby server, then recreating the previous environment and resuming operations.
 Unfortunately, this method relies on a failure to trigger recovery; hence uptime is always lost.
 And because of the complexity of the setup, IT staff must regularly audit and update the failover process to ensure that it will continue to work when needed.